LIEUTENANT COLONEL DAVID PAUL COLE; U.S. ARMY

 without exception, has risen to chairman of all his community endeavors.
 He has

 artistically talented programs.
-He was stalwart in protecting these programs when
+He was a stalwart in protecting these programs when

 they were being threatened to be cut or eliminated.
-His focus was always about
+His focus was always on

 providing the best student learning experience for all students in the district.
 For